digitaltrails/vdu_controls/README.md

 * 2.0.2
   * Added a *refresh* annotation suffix for use with VCP-codes which cause multiple changes.
   * Make manual adjustment of the ambient Light Level more accurate and responsive.
-  * When using ddcutil-server, VCP changes while dragging sliders are immediate.
+  * When using ddcutil-server, values change as sliders are dragged (rather than only on release).
   * Gracefully handle invalid combo-box VCP values (don't crash).
   * When refresh is pressed, only auto adjust ambient brightness if auto-brightness is enabled.
   * Don't automatically refresh on error, eliminate popup dialog loops.